Decathlon/vitamin-web/packages/sources/css/presets/tailwind/README.md

 When building for production, you should always use [PurgeCSS](https://purgecss.com) to tree-shake unused styles and optimize your final build size.

-Fore more details about this, [see Tailwind CSS documentation about optimizing for production here](https://tailwindcss.com/docs/optimizing-for-production).
+For more details about this, [see Tailwind CSS documentation about optimizing for production here](https://tailwindcss.com/docs/optimizing-for-production).

 ## Base 10 support